 A. Solid Waste

-The Licensee shall comply with all applicable provisions of Chapter 62-701, F.A.C., for any solid waste generated within the certified facility during construction, operation, maintenance, and closure.
+1. The Licensee shall comply with all applicable nonprocedural provisions of Chapter 62-701, F.A.C., for any solid waste generated within the Certified Facility during construction, operation, maintenance, and closure.

+2. Any ash residue generated by the Licensee at the Certified Facility shall be disposed of, and/or managed, at a permitted solid waste facility in accordance with Chapter 62-701, F.A.C

 [Chapter 62-701, F.A.C.]